Narcotics Anonymous

 What is the difference between NA and AA?

-Alcoholics Anonymous (AA) is specifically oriented around recovery from alcohol addiction (alcohol use disorder), while Narcotics Anonymous (NA) focuses more broadly on drug addiction and substance use disorder as a whole.
+Alcoholics Anonymous (AA) is specifically oriented around recovery from alcohol use disorder, while Narcotics Anonymous (NA) focuses more broadly on drug addiction and substance use disorder as a whole.

 Is NA religious?